 Understanding the employee “happiness” impact of bounced tickets

-The data in Table 1 below shows the levels of employee happiness, relative to ticket assignment, based on 500,000+ feedback responses from multiple customers.
+The data in the graphic below shows the levels of employee happiness, relative to ticket reassignment, based on 440,976 end-user feedback responses from multiple customers.

-Up to now, people simply assumed that the “bouncing” of tickets, and people, adversely affected the employee experience (and employee happiness); now this data demonstrates that it does and, importantly, it shows the magnitude of the drop-off in happiness with each bounce.
+Previously, people have simply assumed that the “bouncing” of tickets, and people, adversely affected the employee experience (and employee happiness); now this data demonstrates that it does and, importantly, it shows the magnitude of the drop-off in happiness with each bounce.

-The first box illustrates the ticket being received before it has been reassigned to another team member.
-In this stage, the end-users happiness (on average) is rated at 72 points, with an average of 43 minutes in lost time.
+The first column shows tickets that aren’t reassigned to another team member.
+The end-users happiness (on average) is 81 points, with an average of 2h 06m perceived lost time.

-However, if the ticket is being reassigned, the happiness will reduce by 10 points per reassignment.
-Not only this, but the lost time on average, is also reduce to further 40 minutes per reassignment.
+However, if a ticket is reassigned, the happiness level will reduce by an average of seven points with each reassignment.
+Not only this, but the lost time on average increases by one hour and 49 minutes with each reassignment.

-If you now look at this from a business impact perspective, employees are losing 40minutes of lost-time per reassigned ticket.
+If you now look at this from a business impact perspective, employees are losing 109 minutes of productivity per reassigned ticket.
 This is where the alarm bells should really start ringing.

-The table shows that each bounce not only delays reaching a solution, but, most importantly shows the employees lost productivity, with more and more productive time wasted as the number of reassignment increases.
+The graphic shows more and more productive time wasted as the number of reassignments increases.

 More information can be found on the Impact of Reassignment Counts on Employees Productivity here.